Community Food Network is a local, non-profit food pantry founded in 2010.

 *Anyone interested in doing so may donate items or money.

-*Anyone who is interested in volunteering to serve on the board is asked to attend a board meeting at 4 p.m. the first Sunday of each month for complete details.
+*Anyone who is interested in volunteering to serve on the board is asked to attend a board meeting at 4 p.m. the third Thursday of each month for complete details.
 Volunteers for the monthly distributions are always welcome.
 Sign in at the registration table and tell them you would like to volunteer.
 You will be required to sign a Confidentiality Agreement.

 *If you know someone who would be interested in providing support through donations, or if you know someone who has need of the services provided by CFN, please spread the word.